-Join Shaun Bryant for an in-depth discussion in this video Working with different types of layers, part of Up and Running with AutoCAD LT.
+Join Shaun Bryant for an in-depth discussion in this video Working with different types of layers, part of Learning AutoCAD LT 2016.

 - In some of the previous exercises I have mentioned the different types of Layers that you can use in AutoCAD LT.
 Right now we've got some different objects on different Layer names with different Colors.
 And what we're going to look at now are the different types of Layers that you can use in an AutoCAD LT drawing.
 So right now, if we look at the drawing, you can see here I've got a Rectangle and it's on the Layer RECTANGLE.
 But if you look it's got a Color and also a Linetype.
 So the Color is ByLayer.

 It's using the Color of the Layer it's drawn on.
 And the Linetype is also ByLayer so it's using the Linetype of the Layer that it's drawn on as well.
 So let's go and have a look now at our Layer Properties Manager again.
 So that's in the Home tab on the ribbon.
 Into the Layers Panel here and we click on Layer Properties.
 Now you'll notice that some of the Layers here are all different Colors.
 But we haven't changed any Linetypes or any Lineweights either.

 So what we're going to look at is changing some of the Linetypes and the Lineweights.
 Now we created a CIRCLE2 Layer, a POLYGON2 Layer, and a RECTANGLE2 Layer in the previous exercise.
 So what we're going to do is we're going to look at changing the Linetypes and the Lineweights of those particular Layers.
 So let's go to the CIRCLE2 Layer.
 If you click on it once it highlights nicely in the Layer Properties Manager.
 And give it a nice vibrant blue so you can't miss which Layer you're actually working on.